FakeBat Scenario: Nonprofit Organization Deception

 If Business Stakeholders Are Ignored:

-“The technical indicators are clear, but why did volunteers trust these particular ‘security updates’ and ‘data protection tools’ during this specific time period before the gala?”
+“The indicators are clear, but why did volunteers trust these specific security tools at this exact moment before a major fundraising event?”

 Success Metrics for Session: